amaurylekens/amaurylekens.github.io/content/posts/20240426_cardsgame.md

 +++
-title = "A cards game python package" date = "2024-04-26T00:56:24+01:00" author = "amaurylekens"
-authorTwitter = "" #do not include @
+title = "Pydecklib: a cards game python package" date = "2024-04-26T00:56:24+01:00" author = "amaurylekens" authorTwitter = "" #do not include @